adieddygit/wireframing/README.md

-# wireframing
+# 🧱 Wireframing

-ALX-wireframing Project
+**ALX Wireframing Project**

+---

-## Introduction to Wireframing
+## 🧭 Introduction to Wireframing

-Wireframing is a simply visual guide and a crucial step in the design process, serving as a blueprint or skeletal framework of a website or application.
+Wireframing is a simple visual guide and a crucial step in the design process, serving as a blueprint or skeletal framework of a website or application.
 It outlines the basic structure and layout without focusing on detailed design elements such as colors, fonts, or images.
 Wireframes emphasize the placement of elements, navigation flow, and overall user interface structure, helping designers plan the core functionality and user experience of a product before development begins.

 ---

-## Importance of Wireframing in the Design Process
+## 💡 Importance of Wireframing in the Design Process

 ### Clarifies Ideas and Concepts